davemo/backbone-slideshow/README.md

 backbone-slideshow
 ====================

 A simple backbone.js powered slideshow.
-Great for satisfying those markety-types, who want a "rotating slide thingy", without having to use a jquery plugin.
+Great for satisfying those markety-types, who want a "rotating slide thingy", without having to use a jQuery plugin.

 ## Demo